 As for scenario-based interactive learning, a great example is an interactive recruitment video created by Deloitte.
 It’s a first-person experience introducing the candidate to the company culture and educating them about what is expected of employees.
 Through a number of real-life office dilemmas, candidates can choose which course of action to take.

-Pros of immersive learning
+Pros and cons of immersive learning

 - Immersive learning keeps the learners engaged.
 As a result, they learn better and recall faster.